EFB(LEGAL) - CURRICULUM DESIGN: DEGREES AND CERTIFICATES

-Each institution of higher education, including each college district, shall develop at least one recommended course sequence for each undergraduate certificate or degree program offered by the institution.
-Each recommended course sequence must:
+Each institution of higher education, including each college district, must develop at least one recommended course sequence for each undergraduate certificate or degree program offered by the institution.
+Each course sequence developed by the institution of higher education must:

-- Identify all required lower-division courses for the applicable certificate or degree program;
+- Identify all required lower-division courses for each certificate or degree program, if applicable;

 - Include for each course, if applicable:

-- The course equivalent in the Lower-Division Academic Course Guide Manual or its successor adopted by the Coordinating Board;
+- The course equivalent in the Lower-Division Academic Course Guide Manual (ACGM);

-- Be designed to enable a full-time student to obtain a certificate or degree, as applicable, within, for a 60-hour degree or certificate program, two years, or for a 120-hour degree program, four years; and
+- Be designed to enable a full-time student to obtain a certificate or degree, as applicable, within two years for a 60-hour degree or certificate program, four years for a 120-hour degree program, or a comparable time frame, for an approved certificate or degree program that requires credit hours other than those specified in this item; and

-- Include a specific sequence in which courses should be completed to ensure completion of the applicable program within the time frame described by item 3.
+- Include at least one specific sequence in which courses should be taken to ensure completion of the applicable program within the time frame described by item 3.